TancrediZini/SoapySDR-SoapyRemote/DNCS_2nd_project.md

 ## SoapySDR and SoapyRemoteSDR installation

-To install SoapySDR on both the client and the server i followed the build guide on the GitHub [wiki](https://github.com/pothosware/SoapySDR/wiki/BuildGuide).
+To install SoapySDR on the server i followed the build guide on the GitHub [wiki](https://github.com/pothosware/SoapySDR/wiki/BuildGuide).

-This is the output of the `SoapySDRUtil --info` command on the server:
+### This is the output of the `SoapySDRUtil --info` command on the server

 ```shell